xbyrne/glq_mpia/README.md

 # glq_mpia
 ## Searching for Gravitationally-Lensed High-Redshift Quasars using Unsupervised Machine Learning

-This is code for a Summer Internship I did at MPIA with Romain Meyer, in search of gravitationally lensed quasars.
+This is code and files for a Summer Internship I did at MPIA with Romain Meyer, in search of gravitationally lensed quasars.

 This repo is for reproducibility's sake (mostly by myself!)